-Refer to the Students tab on myUSA for procedures associated with the nonacademic appeal process.
+Refer to the Forms list on the Student Services tab of myUSA for procedures associated with the nonacademic appeal process.

 The Program Director's Administrative Assistant will maintain all records included in an appeal apart from the student's academic record for 5 years following the student's last date of attendance.